Light in correlated disordered media: Photonics applications

 Stimulated by technological development in next-generation photovoltaic panels, considerable efforts have been dedicated to light trapping in thin films ($L \approx \lambda$) in the past two decades, exploiting coherent phenomena as a new means for enhancing light-matter interaction~\cite{fahr2008engineering, mokkapati2012nanophotonic, gomard2013photonic}.
 Fundamentally, coupling between an incident planewave and a resonant mode in the layered medium is enabled by fulfilling a matching condition between the projected wavevectors parallel to the interface $\mathbf{k}_{||}$ in the two media~\cite{yu2010fundamental}.
 For periodic photonic crystals, this condition is found for leaky Bloch modes having wavevectors in the light cone $k_{\text{B},||} < k_0 n_\text{str}$, where $n_\text{str}$ is the refractive index of the superstrate or substrate.
 In periodic structures, the absorption peaks are spectrally narrow and strongly depend on $k_{\text{B},||}$.
 A further improvement can be obtained by creating imperfections that broaden the spectral and angular response, leading to an overall improved optical efficiency~\cite{oskooi2012partially, peretti2013absorption}.

 For disordered media, the quantity of interest is the so-called spectral function, defined as~\cite{sheng2006introduction},

 which is the average density of states resolved in spatial frequencies and is obtained from the Fourier transform of the average Green tensor $\langle \mathbf{G}(\r,\r',\omega) \rangle$.
 At a given frequency, the spectral function typically exhibits a peak centered on the effective wavevector in the disordered medium, $k_\text{r}$, and a width that is inversely proportional to the extinction mean free path, see Fig.~\ref{fig:light_trapping}.
 As shown by \citet{vynck2012photon}, short-range correlations allow a fine tuning of the spectral function, including in the radiative zone, eventually leading to a spectrally and angularly optimal light absorption~\cite{pratesi2013disordered, bozzola2014broadband}.
-Experiments on correlated disordered hole patterns~\cite{trompoukis2016disordered}, nanowire arrays exhibiting fractality on some scale~\cite{fazio2016strongly} and complex nanostructured patterns~\cite{lee2017concurrent} have clearly demonstrated the benefit of disorder engineering for light trapping.
-A recent work shows that stealthy hyperuniform structures can lead to even higher overall absorption efficiency (integrated over a spectrum of interest) compared to short-range correlated and periodic media~\cite{liu2018role}.
+It has been suggested that stealthy hyperuniform structures can lead to even higher overall absorption efficiency (integrated over a spectrum of interest) compared to short-range correlated and periodic media~\cite{liu2018role}.
+Experiments on correlated disordered hole patterns~\cite{trompoukis2016disordered}, nanowire arrays exhibiting fractality on some scale~\cite{fazio2016strongly}, complex nanostructured patterns~\cite{lee2017concurrent} and hyperuniform structures~\cite{piechulla2021antireflective, tavakoli2022over} have clearly demonstrated the benefit of disorder engineering for light trapping.

 Finally, let us point out that the coupling process between free space and thin-film layers is very relevant also in the optimization of light extraction from light-emitting devices like organic LEDs~\cite{gomard2016photon}, where correlated disordered photonic structures could be realized on large scales, for instance, by inkjet-printing of polymer blends~\cite{donie2021phase}.